PDA44719/mi_lira_paired_sampling_2024/README.md

 ---- tb/
 ```

-where N1 is the target record that was attacks (an integer).
+where N1 is the target record that was attacked (an integer).

 #### 2. Copying the even-numbered experiments
 This step ust be completed after all the experiments (standard and paired) have been completed.